onehashai/onehash-connect/api_docs/incoming-webhooks-walkthrough.md

    and [Linters](https://zulip.readthedocs.io/en/latest/testing/linters.html) for details.
-2. Read through [Code styles and conventions]( https://zulip.readthedocs.io/en/latest/contributing/code-style.html) and take a look through your code to double-check that you've followed Zulip's guidelines.
+2. Read through [Code styles and conventions]( https://zulip.readthedocs.io/en/latest/contributing/code-style.html) and take a look through your code to double-check that you've followed OneHash Connect's guidelines.
 3. Take a look at your Git history to ensure your commits have been clear and logical (see [Commit discipline]( https://zulip.readthedocs.io/en/latest/contributing/commit-discipline.html) for tips).
 If not,